alex-milanov/spectrogram3d_hs/README.md

 A realtime 3D spectrogram written in Haskell.
 Takes sound from JACK, and draws a mesh with GPipe.

-* There are lots of dependencies.
+There are lots of dependencies.
 I'll write up a guide through cabal hell soon.
-* I'll clean up the code with `Control.Wire` soon hopefully too.

 ## usage